Guide

 How to write a capability statement

 A capability statement is a short document (typically 2-4 pages) that summarises your business, your services, and your track record.
-You write it once, keep it updated, and attach it to every tender you submit.
-Most agencies expect to see one.
+You write it once, keep it updated, and reuse it when it helps answer the criteria.
+Many applications ask for one directly, and others ask for the same information in forms.

 Not a strong writer?